All Episodes

 What have the Democrats done to these big cities?

-Look at uh Cummins in uh Baltimore.
+Look at Cummins and Baltimore.

-You name all these Democrat run big cities where they have had murder Chicago, murder, murder, violence, uh uh melees, uh, you know, disappointment, disgruntlement, disillusionment.
+You name all these Democrat-run big cities where they have had murder, Chicago.

 And you point to the way I give you back the American dream.

-That's what I, President Trump have done for you.
+That's what I, President Trump, have done for you.

 You know, that's what you do.

-What do you think, Dan Bongeno?
+What do you think, Dan Bongino?

 Listen, you said, well, Dan, you can do that.

-You know, I just don't want the president to be hyper aggressive with this stuff.
+You know, I just don't want the president to be hyper-aggressive with this stuff.

 Geraldo, the difference is the American people don't have the voice Donald Trump does.

-I ran for office, I lost.
+I ran for office.

 I didn't win.